Blog

 Conflicts when installing two or more extensions with similar functionality.
 Extensions Simplified process for installing extensions and updates.

 Outdated templates, non-responsive design.
-Design Modern templates adaptable to any device.
+Design Modern templates adaptable to any site content and device.

 Lack of design for mobile devices.
 Responsiveness Responsive design for mobile devices.